antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 Introduction
 ------------

 Cancer is a very complex disease.
 Much more complicated than originally anticipated when the first mutations were found to be causal for specific cancers.
-For instance, in colorectal cancer a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).
+For instance, in colorectal cancer a well-defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).

   ![](_static/images/TumorHeterogeneity_CancerProgression.jpg "Figure 1: Mutation paths during cancer progression.")